- GMP and Compliance

 Appropriate storage conditions can only be assessed once a stability study has been conducted and it is never too early to start gathering stability data.
 Stability studies are a pharmacopoeial requirement and guidance is provided by regulatory authorities, including ICH.

 This course provides a comprehensive review of the considerations relevant to developing a stability-indicating analytical method, principally focussing on analysis by HPLC.
-This three day course starts by anticipating likely degradation based on chemical structure.
+This course starts by anticipating likely degradation based on chemical structure.
 Consideration is then given to forced degradation (stress study) to produce likely degradants, followed by the selection of an HPLC method which is capable of resolving any degradants that have been formed.
-Finally, the course deals with optimisation and validation of the stability-indicating method.

-Upon completion of this course, delegates will have learned what is necessary to develop and validate stability-indicating methods for drug substance and drug product to comply with international regulatory guidelines.
+Upon completion of this course, delegates will have learned what is necessary to develop a stability-indicating method for drug substance and drug product to comply with international regulatory guidelines.

 Who Should Attend?